Gideon Levy: Biography

-The family initially lived in poverty, but their lives became relatively comfortable when the German Holocaust reparations arrived.
-Levy attended Tel Aviv's Ironi Aleph High School.
+The family at first lived in poverty, but their lives became relatively comfortable when the German Holocaust reparations arrived.
+Levy attended Tel Aviv's Ironi Alef High School.
 He and his younger brother Rafi often sang together, notably songs by Haim Hefer.
-During the Six-Day War in 1967, the street adjacent to his home was hit by Arab artillery.
+During the Six-Day War in 1967, Arab artillery hit the street adjacent to his home.
 In 2007, Levy described his political views while a teenager as mainstream: "I was a full member of the nationalistic religious orgy.
 We all were under the feeling that the whole project [of Israel] is in an existentialistic danger.
 We all felt that another holocaust is around the corner."

 Journalism and media career

-Levy was drafted into the Israeli Defense Forces (IDF) in 1974 and served as a reporter for Israel Army Radio.
+Levy was drafted into the Israel Defense Forces (IDF) in 1974 and served as a reporter for Army Radio.
 From 1978 to 1982, he worked as an aide and spokesman for Shimon Peres, then the leader of the Israeli Labor Party.
 In 1982, he began to write for the Israeli daily Haaretz.
 In 1983–87, he was a deputy editor.
-Despite his coverage of the Israeli-Arab conflict, he speaks no Arabic.
+Despite his coverage of the Israeli–Palestinian conflict, he speaks no Arabic.
 He has written a column called "Twilight Zone" about the hardships of the Palestinians since 1988.
 In 2004, Levy published a compilation of articles entitled Twilight Zone – Life and Death under the Israeli Occupation.
 With Haim Yavin, he co-edited Whispering Embers, a documentary series on Russian Jewry after the fall of communism.
-He hosted A Personal meeting with Gideon Levy, a weekly talk show that was broadcast on Israeli cable TV on channel 3, and has appeared periodically on other television talk shows.
+He hosted A Personal Meeting with Gideon Levy, a weekly talk show that was broadcast on Israeli Channel 3, and has appeared periodically on other television talk shows.

 Levy has said that his views on Israel's policies toward the Palestinians developed only after joining Haaretz.
 "When I first started covering the West Bank for Haaretz, I was young and brainwashed", he said in a 2009 interview.
 "I would see settlers cutting down olive trees and soldiers mistreating Palestinian women at the checkpoints, and I would think, 'These are exceptions, not part of government policy.'
 It took me a long time to see that these were not exceptions – they were the substance of government policy."

 In an interview, he said he doubts that any newspaper in Israel other than Haaretz would give him the journalistic freedom to publish the kind of pieces he writes.

 On the issue of copyright violations in journalism, Levy voiced support in June 2011 for Johann Hari, then writing for The Independent of London, who was accused of plagiarism, while confirming that Hari had lifted quotes from Levy's newspaper column.